filoxen/.github/profile/README.md

 ## Who are we?

 Filoxen Labs is a group of developers, researchers, and hobbyists interested in legacy ROBLOX.
-We provide hosting for projects at [our site](https://filoxen.lol) and develop tools for doing legacy ROBLOX research.
+We provide hosting for related projects at [our site](https://filoxen.lol) and develop tools for doing legacy ROBLOX research.

 ## What do you work on?